liu599/hyancie-mcp/README.md

 ### Example 1: Simple GET Request (`get_weather_cn`)

 This tool fetches weather data.
-The `city` argument is inserted into the URL.
+The `city` argument is inserted into the URL, and a custom header is added for authentication.
 The output mapping extracts simple, nested values from the JSON response.

 **Config:**
 ```json